-At my house we are preparing to break the spell over one of the first deceptions we perpetrated on our children.
-That is correct, we are bracing to break the news about Santa Claus.
-It is a moment that I feel a little apprehension about.
+It is a moment I feel a little apprehensive about.
 That moment when one or both of my kids ask us if Santa is real and expect a real answer from us.

 I know I shouldn’t feel worried.
-I know this is a rite of passage most western kids experience.
+This is a rite of passage most Western kids experience.
 I know because I did and I still love the Christmas season, and I had no hesitation perpetuating the myth when it was my turn to do so.

-As it stands right now they broach the subject we respond with questions like: “Well, what do you think?” or “who do you think ate the cookies you left?”
+As it stands right now, when they broach the subject we respond with questions like: “Well, what do you think?” or “Who do you think ate the cookies you left?”
 We keep waiting to see where the line of questioning goes.
-Every time one or the other of them asks we’ve seen them probe a little further.
+Every time one of them asks, we’ve seen them probe a little further.
 Sometimes they pause and you can see their minds at work.
 Other times they begin to lay their case out with the clues they have amassed.
 Like when my youngest noticed that the wrapping paper Santa used matched the paper we had been using.
 Or when my oldest had to discount the validity of shopping mall Santas because there were just too many of them for them all to be real.

-I remember putting the clues together and figuring it out, long before I was ready to admit it to my parents.
-There was a window of time that I knew what was true, but wasn’t ready to give up the magic.
+I remember putting the clues together and figuring it out long before I was ready to admit to my parents I knew about the Santa Claus Lie.
+There was a window of time when I knew what was true, but wasn’t ready to give up the magic.
 If my kids are there now I’m more than happy to let them hold on to that magic for as long as they want or need to.

 We don’t try to sell it anymore that time has long passed, it is a waiting game now.
 We play along as they play along, and soon (sooner than we are probably ready for), they will lay out their case and we will celebrate their discovery with them.